The Rundown

 - High calorie, so be careful not to overfeed your pooch

-The Honest Kitchen’s foods are perfectly designed for dogs with dental issues, and Boston Terriers are prone to this due to their tiny, oddly shaped mouths.
-Sometimes kibble can be a problem for them to chew, and this food eliminates that problem.
+Boston Terriers are known to suffer from dental issues to this due to their tiny, oddly shaped mouths.
+Sometimes kibble can be a problem for them to chew.
+Good thing there’s The Honest Kitchen Dehydrated Dog Food that eliminates that problem for them while also providing them a well-balanced meal.

 click to see more